top of page

 2. Integration: Another approach is to integrate ESG factors into traditional financial analysis.
 This involves assessing a company's ESG performance in conjunction with its financial metrics.
 In our SigFig review, we found that they provide tools that enable this kind of analysis.

 3. Thematic investing: You could also invest in themes or sectors that align with your ESG priorities.
 For example, if you're concerned about climate change, you might invest in renewable energy companies.
-If you're interested in this approach, our Roofstock Review discusses how you can invest in sustainable real estate.

 Investing Platforms That Support ESG